 Kournikova also said on The Graham Norton Show that they had their ordinary-couple issues just like anybody else.
 Asked if Iglesias left his wet towels lying around, she said, "Yeah, and you find underwear, you know, everywhere and dirty socks and everything."

 "At least it's Enrique Iglesias' dirty underwear," Norton quipped.
 "Put it on eBay."
-"I probably could!"
-Anna agreed.

 Asked about his past comments regarding marriage, he clarified, "I didn't say that I don't want to get married.
 I don't know if I maybe came out the wrong way.
 What I said is that, 'We are extremely happy the way we are.'
 I'm not against marriage by any means."